dSupertramp/AItrika/README.md

 # PubGPT
-Extract relevant informations in PubMed papers.
+Extract relevant informations in PubMed papers in a simple way.